adamSales/lrd/README.md

 ## Data analysis

+Create a subdirectory called `dataResults` in your working directory.
+The script will store analysis artifacts here.

 With the lrd package loaded, you can locate our data analysis file using `system.file("dataAnalysis.R", package="lrd")`.
-Run it via
+Run it via e.g.

 ```{r}
 rmarkdown::render( system.file("dataAnalysis.Rmd", package="lrd") )
 ```

-(You'll need to have the rmarkdown package installed, of course.)
+which requires that you have the rmarkdown package installed.
+(If you can't install it, try installing the knitr package instead.
+The parallel command with `knitr::knit` in place of `rmarkdown::render` should work, creating a markdown file instead of a PDF.)

 ## Power/size simulations

+Create a subdirectory called `dataResults` in your working directory.
+The script will store simulation artifacts here.

 The fullOutcomeSim.Rmd script displays and optionally re-runs power and size simulations presented in the paper.
 With the lrd package loaded, you can locate it using